CharMitch/vue2-practice/README.md

 # Kata Kickstarts - Vue (September 11, 2023)
 ​
 This is a small Vue project scaled-down from the capstone starter code.
 This document walks you through how to set up and run the project.
-It also explains the project's features, such as Vue Router, Vuex, and authentication.
 ​
 ## Project setup
 ​